lonelydev/DutchTreat/README.md

 ## DutchTreat

-DutchTreat is the name of the application that was build as part of the tutorial.
-It is very simple online shop that is build to purchase art by Dutch artists online.
+DutchTreat is the name of the application that was built as part of the tutorial.
+It is a very simple online shop that allows users to purchase art by Dutch artists.

 The author of the course takes you through building an MVC based website using nothing but ASP .NET and bootstrap at first.

-Then goes on to introduce front end technologies like Angular to update parts of the same website and then connects the front end with the MVC API that you built earlier.
+Then goes on to introduce front-end technologies like Angular to update parts of the same website and then connects the front end with the MVC API that you built earlier.

-What I was looking to learn was to productionize a simple ASP .NET Core web application on Azure and this tutorial was an excellent starting point.
+What I was looking to learn was how to productionise a simple ASP .NET Core web application on Azure and this tutorial was an excellent starting point.

 I am hoping to make further enhancements to the website like the following: